History of Brampton Hut services

 In September 2014, Brampton Valley Ltd submitted plans for a KFC Drive Thru, Starbucks Drive Thru and Subway alongside a new Burger King Drive Thru replacing the OK Diner proposal.
 These plans were also granted permission in November 2014.
 In August 2015, they altered these plans replace the KFC Drive Thru proposal with 3 smaller units with one of the units confirmed as a Greggs store.
 This was granted permission in December.

 Brampton Valley Ltd commenced work on the new units in late 2016 with the a 23.5 Degrees-operated Starbucks Drive Thru opening in April 2017 and Greggs and Subway units joining it in August 2017.
 A Burger King Drive Thru also later joined the site in 2018.
 Two of the three proposed smaller units remained empty, with one of them including a drive thru lane adjacent to the side.
+Grass space next to the Starbucks and Subway was later reutilised as additional parking in 2022.

 Since this extension opened, a sign has been placed by the roundabout claiming that this building is called "Brampton Hut services", implying that the rest of the site is an imposter.